-Alpha-1 antitrypsin protects the delicate tissues of the lungs by binding to neutrophil elastase, a protein released by white blood cells which digests bacteria and other foreign objects in the lungs.
-When a person who is deficient of Alpha-1 antitrypsin inhales irritants, or contracts a lung infection, the neutrophil elastase released in the lungs continues digesting irritants unchecked, eventually destroying healthy lung tissue.
+Alpha-1 Antitrypsin (AAT) protects the delicate tissues of the lungs by binding to neutrophil elastase, a protein released by white blood cells which digests bacteria and other foreign objects in the lungs.
+When a person who is deficient of AAT inhales irritants, or contracts a lung infection, the neutrophil elastase released in the lungs continues digesting irritants unchecked, eventually destroying healthy lung tissue.
 The eventual result of the destruction of healthy lung tissue by neutrophil elastase is emphysema.

-Alpha-1 emphysema usually causes symptoms in people while they are in their 30's or 40's.
-While there is no cure for Alpha-1, there are treatments available for the symptoms, as well as augmentation therapy, which may slow down or halt the destruction.
-Patients with more severe or advanced Alpha-1 lung disease may be candidates for lung transplantation.
+AATD emphysema usually causes symptoms in people while they are in their 30s or 40s.
+While there is no cure for AATD (other than a liver transplant), there are treatments available for the symptoms, as well as augmentation therapy, which may slow down or halt the destruction.
+Patients with more severe or advanced AATD lung disease may be candidates for lung transplantation.

 Many people with Alpha-1 also have chronic bronchitis.
 With this, the lung lining becomes swollen and congested with mucus, restricting air flow.
 The bronchi (air passages) often go into bronchospasms, which are contractions of the muscles which further reduce air flow.
 This often results in a chronic cough.